Root Canal Treatment in Greater Kailash

 • Delay in the placement of final restoration or crown following root canal therapy

 However, root canal treatments and re-treatments are a better alternative than extraction in most cases.
-Root canal retreatment is not only economical. but also saves your natural tooth.
-An extensive bridgework or dental implants cost far more and require higher maintenance than a natural tooth.
+Root canal retreatment is more than just economical.
+But also saves your natural tooth.
+Extensive bridgework or dental implants cost far more and require higher maintenance than a natural tooth.

 A root canal retreatment, depending on the case can be completed in one or multiple visits.
 While the tooth is numb, a rubber dam (a sheet of rubber) will be placed around the tooth to isolate it (keep it dry and free of saliva).
 Whether the treatment can be completed in a single visit will depend on the extent of infection and the complexity of treatment.